yu-changqian/TorchSeg/README.md

   - `pip3 install tqdm`

 ## Updates
-05/14/2019
+v0.1.1 (05/14/2019)
-- Release the pre-trained models
-- Release all trained models
+- Release the pre-trained models and all trained models
-- Add support for PSANet
+- Add PSANet for ADE20K
 - Add support for CamVid, PASCAL-Context datasets
-- Start only supporting the distributed training method
+- Start only supporting the distributed training manner

 ## Model Zoo
 ### Pretrained Model